How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • closed fracture with displacement of fragments;

-• intraarticular fracture;
+• intra-articular fracture;

-• improper union of the old fracture;
+• improper healing of an old fracture;

-• comminuted fractures of various localization.
+• comminuted fractures of various locations.

 The best recipes for bone tissue restoration:

 • A mixture of walnuts with honey and lemon juice.
 Promotes the formation of new bone cells and has an anti-inflammatory effect.
-Two tablespoons of honey should be mixed with chopped walnut by adding a few drops of lemon juice.
+Two tablespoons of honey should be mixed with crushed walnut by adding a few drops of lemon juice.
 The resulting mixture is consumed twice a day after meals.

 Rehabilitation